eduuh/blog/content/en/workshops/tmux/tmux.md

 There are some more configuration you need in order for tmux to work seemingly with vim .
 If you don't use vim, you can pass this section.

-First, if you use Neovim in tmux. you might experience a cursor proble: It doesn't change from rectangle to pipe when you go from Normal Mode to Insert Mode.
+First, if you use Neovim in tmux. you might experience a cursor problem.
+It doesn't change from rectangle to pipe when you go from Normal Mode to Insert Mode.

 Adding this line in your configuration might help: